 But as I briefly mentioned before, Cronometer won’t have nutritional data for a lot of specific processed or packaged foods.

-For example, take my favorite protein powder, PlantFusion.
+For example, take one of my favorite protein powders, PlantFusion.
 If I type in “PlantFusion protein powder” into MyFitnessPal, it comes up no problem:

 But in Cronometer, it doesn’t come up at all:

 I personally don’t mind picking a close alternative like Vega which will have similar nutritional values.
 This is just one aspect of a food tracker, you can see my full Cronometer vs MyFitnessPal review here.